 3. Encourage Participation

 After the initial announcement, use multiple channels to send reminders and build enthusiasm.
 Ask participating libraries to post a link from their library's home page to the "Snapshot Day's" results page.
 Use a uniform image that can be downloaded by participants.
-Feel free to use these samples, or create your own.
+Feel free to use these samples (smartphone graphic 1, smartphone graphic 2, smartphone graphic 3) or create your own.

 4. Collect Data and Photographs

 Announce a short (about one week) collection window for participants to upload their data and photographs.
-Make the process easy to use for both submitter and aggregator - there are many free online forms available that allow for submission of data, text, attachments (for images).
+Make the process easy to use for both submitter and aggregator.
+Use an online form to collect data, text, and attachments.
+Or have your participants post to a shared site.

 5. Share Your Results

-The most important thing is to share Snapshot Day results as quickly and widely as possible, so it is important to use a platform that works well for you.
+The most important thing is to share Snapshot Day results as quickly and widely as possible, so choose a platform that works well for you.
 This may be in the form of a website or it may be through a different platform such as Tumblr.
-The New Jersey Library Association launched the original Snapshot Day and continues to showcase the work of New Jersey libraries: snapshotdaynj.org
+The New Jersey Library Association launched the original Snapshot Day and continues to showcase the work of New Jersey libraries: snapshotdaynj.org.